olliw42/mLRS-docu/docs/ESP_DEVELOPMENT.md

 ([back to main page](../README.md))

-For ESP devices, the project uses the Arduino framework with Espressif cores.
+For ESP targets, the project uses PlatformIO with Visual Studio Code, and the Arduino framework with Espressif cores.

 ## Software: Installation Bits and Bops